 One group of people in the Isles who were not sympathetic to the Americans in their quest for independence were the Irish Catholics.
 This might explain why, while there were a large number of Ulster-Scots who supported and served in the Patriot ranks, there were far fewer native Irish.
-The majority of the native Irish were Catholic and stood behind the Catholic king, George III, while the Ulster-Scots were predominantly Presbyterian, as had been their lowland Scot ancestors.
+The majority of the native Irish were Catholic, while the Ulster-Scots were predominantly Presbyterian, as had been their lowland Scot ancestors.
 In 1778, upon the declaration of France to provide financial and troop support to the Americans, six Irish Peers in the British Parliament, along with nearly three hundred other lay leaders published a statement of their loyalty to the King, and their ‘abhorance at the unnatural rebellion’ in the colonies.
 In February, 1779 the Bishop of Ossory, Dr. John Troy, condemned the rebellion of the Americans, and called on all Irish Catholics to ‘be loyal.’

 Thusly, from the foregoing it can be seen that, although it might have been more evident in the Irish response to the American Revolutionary War, religious sectarianism was probably a primary factor in either the Irishmen, Scots, Ulster-Scots and Welshmen’s choice of sides in the conflict.